Liveable City Digital Twin Pilot: Analytics for agile decision making

-Conceptually Digital Twins have the potential to transform the design, management and performance of the built environment.
+Conceptually, Digital Twins have the potential to transform the design, management and performance of the built environment.
 This project represents a critical examination and development of situational awareness, bringing analytical capabilities and continued maintenance of Digital Twins.
-The project will:
+The project:

-- Advance Digital Twin analytics and functionality for governments, developers and clients.
+- Advanced Digital Twin analytics and functionality for governments, developers and clients.

-- Demonstrate a technically-robust framework for scalability and deployment.
+- Demonstrated a technically-robust framework for scalability and deployment.

-- Provide and easy-to-understand web portal including 3D visualisation and information dashboards.
+- Provided an easy-to-understand web portal including 3D visualisation and information dashboards.

-- Identify areas in need of further research.
+- Identified areas in need of further research.

-Once this Digital Twin framework is in place, there will be potential application across several industries, namely, construction, asset management, planning/design and insurance.
-For example, the ability to easily extract metrics for buildings and spaces in the insurance industry will enable:
+This Digital Twin framework has facilitated application across several industries, namely, construction, asset management, planning/design and insurance.
+For example, the ability to easily extract metrics for buildings and spaces in the insurance industry enabled: